Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: a script that sets the mode of the file hello
 10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode
 11-directories_permissions:  adds execute permission to all subdirectories of the current directory
+12-directory_permissions:  creates a directory called my_dir with permissions 751